Import users from an app

 During standard imports, users are sometimes mistakenly imported from a 3rd-party app such as Active DirectoryActive Directory (AD) is a directory service that Microsoft developed for the Windows domain networks.
 It is included in most Windows Server operating systems as a set of processes and services.
 Initially, Active Directory was only in charge of centralized domain management.
 (AD), Workday, or through a manual CSV import.
 This can lead to conflicted users within the import queue.
 Previously, there was no way to remove these unconfirmed users.

-The Clear Unconfirmed Users button allows admins to clear all unconfirmed users within an import queue.
+Clear Unconfirmed Users allows admins to clear all unconfirmed users within an import queue.
 This feature is supported for profile masters such as AD, LDAPLightweight Directory Access Protocol (LDAP) is a lightweight client-server protocol for accessing directory services, specifically X.500-based directory services.
 LDAP runs over TCP/IP or other connection oriented transfer services., Workday, SuccessFactors, BambooHR, Namely, and Ultipro, as well as provisioning apps that support imports, such as Zendesk.
 This operation only works with a single application, and will not affect other apps that have users in the staging phase.

 - On the Applications page, select a provisioning-enabled app.

 - Click the Import tab.

 - If there are unconfirmed users within the import queue, clear them by clicking Clear Unconfirmed Users.

 - A confirmation screen appears with the current tally of unconfirmed users.
 Click Clear Import Results to confirm.

 It is not possible to select and remove specific users at this time.
 The only option is to clear all users.
 If an admin mistakenly clears all users from the queue, they can rerun a full import to restore the queue back to its prior state.
 To restore the import queue, an incremental import will not suffice—a full import is required.

 Also note that, if an existing (scheduled or manual) import is actively running, admins cannot clear users.
 The Clear Unconfirmed Users button is unavailable until that previous import is complete.
 If a scheduled or manual import is started during a clearing process, it is queued up to begin as soon as the previous operation completes.Top